raj-abodey/llm-tnc-comparison/README.md

 To conclude, gpt-4o along with the whole documents as a context is the best approach.
 However, not in all cases we will be able to parse the whole documents into the prompt as context window will be limited.
 We can use extractive-summariser pipeline or use graphrag.
 For standardising t&c documents, graphrag provides the best approach.
 We have evaluated these using two approaches based on using LLMs.

 ## Next steps
 - We can extend the extractor-summariser pipeline into an agentic approach.
-Try multi-agentic approach.
+In particular we can use multi-agentic approach to explore and summarise.
 - Domain specific embedding seem to improve performance.
 We can investigate the use of the domain specific fine-tuned LLM as a replacement to gpt-4o.
+Chain of thought prompting, reasoning and thinking (inference time reasoning) are other techniques which can aid in improving the quality of the output.
+We evaluated different chunking techniques, however in this paritcular case the results were inconclusive.
+Further investigation is needed.
 - Prompt optimisation using DsPy
 - Evaluation of llm output is still an active research field.
 We used LLMs based approach, however, these approaches will have bias and high computation cost, and inconsistent across different summaries.
 Ideally, we would need human in the feedback loop.
 This can then be augmented to fine-tune LLMs.
 Frameworks such as [flow judge](https://www.flow-ai.com/judge) or [uptrain](https://uptrain.ai/) consists different evaluation metrics which can be used to evaluate LLM output.